 According to the National Association of Realtors (NAR), the median number of days a home in the U.S. sat on the market hit a new low of 29 days in April 2017.
 That’s the national average, and the number of days a home is on the market before it sells varies widely by location.
 While the average house in San Francisco will find a host of prospective buyers the moment it goes on the market, a house in Mesa, Arizona is on the market at average for 75 days, according to Altos Research.

 The time it will take to complete a home sale is dependent on your location, and also on the price and the condition of your home.
-Do you own research, or reach out to a local real estate agent for his assessment.
-Learn more in our detailed blog post.
+Do your own research, or reach out to a local real estate agent for their assessment.
+You can learn more in our post on how long it takes to sell a home.

 6. Why should I use a real estate agent?
 And how can I find a realtor that I can trust?